ElliotMaringer/CS453FiniteAutomata/README.txt

        java App --closure <FILENAME>

 Additional Notes: The program assumes that automaton files are in the format of a transition table.
 For DFA union and intersection operations, it is currently assumed the both DFAs share the same alphabet.
-The components of to-dfa-lazy and to-dfa-full are not implemented and do not work.
-Ran out of time and decided to submit unfinished rather than take the 2% per day.

 Author: Elliot Maringer
 Date: 03/12/2025